An introduction to the Folk High School

 There were elementary schools of course, but there was also much dissatisfaction regarding the educational activities they offered ordinary people.
 The growing popular movements no longer accepted that the upper classes should make all decisions concerning cultural life or what was taught in schools.

-The first folk high schools in Sweden were established in 1868 and today there are 156 schools in the country.
+The first folk high schools in Sweden were established in 1868 and today there are over 150 schools in the country.
 Despite being separate, Folk High Schools are now a popular, important and established part of the Swedish education system.
-114 of the schools are run by various popular movements, organisations and associations (NGO´s), whilst the remaining 42 are run by county councils or regions.
+More than two thirds of the schools are run by various popular movements, organisations and associations (NGO´s), whilst the remaining are run by county councils or regions.